Aerial of an Asháninka village on the edge of the Rio Ene, Peru.

 Believe in the Asháninka to protect the Amazon.

-The Asháninka call 60,000 acres of tropical carbon-storing rainforest home.
+The Asháninka are one of Peru’s largest Indigenous groups and call 60,000 acres of rainforest home.

 Home to thousands of years of history, culture, and traditional knowledge, and Earth-cooling carbon too.

-We partner with four villages in Peru’s Ene Valley to ensure this way of life can continue in spite of challenging external pressures.
-Why?
+We partner with the Asháninka in Cutivireni, Camantavishi, Parijaro and Oviri in Peru’s Ene Valley to ensure this way of life can continue in spite of challenging external pressures.

 Rainforest and the people that live there have always been exploited.
 From colonialists and missionaries to extractive industries searching for wood, gold and oil to corrupted governments and ill-fated conservation attempts.
-All causing harm to indigenous people and extensive damage to some of the world’s most valuable carbon sinks.
+All causing harm to Indigenous peoples and extensive damage to some of the world’s most valuable carbon sinks.

 It’s not deforestation or even the resulting climate breakdown that threatens the Asháninka most – it’s marginalisation.
 Cash doesn’t solve everything, but it provides choice.
 That’s why we raise and give money to some of the most marginalised communities on Earth, to spend it wherever it counts most.